iamthevastidledhitchhiker/DJSetListGenerator/README.md

 some generated example can be found in .txt

 ### Other methods
-As of V_0_0_9, the generator does not utilize mass data scraped from MixesDB, Discogs, or Spotify.
-The additional .ipynb files are included for posterity's sake.
+As of V_0_0_9, the `SetListGenerator_Spotify` generator does not utilize mass data scraped from MixesDB, Discogs, or Spotify.
+However, the experimental code in 'lai_rnn_narrative' **does** use this data.
+While the results are still somewhat opaque in their selection criteria, this section of the system is still valuable and thus has been included in the current version.